 - 1 c. bouillon, or 1 c. broth

 - Serve over hot cooked noodles or rice

 “Mike Roy was a chef who shared recipes on the radio and wrote cookbooks many years ago.”
-Crock Pot Veal Osso Buco comes from his cookbook of crockery cooking.
+Slow Cooker Veal Osso Buco comes from his cookbook of crockery cooking.
 This is a delicious dish, fit for company!
 And Mike says “to be sure to spoon out the marrow from the bones”!

-1. In this area you generally find veal shanks cut in slices approximately 1-1/2 inches thick.
-About 9 of these slices will fit in a 4-quart crockery cooker.
+- In this area you generally find veal shanks cut in slices approximately 1-1/2 inches thick.
+About 9 of these slices will fit in a 4-quart slow cooker.

-3. Remove shanks and place in the crock pot as browning is completed.
+- Remove shanks and place in the slow cooker as browning is completed.
 When all shanks are browned, pour remaining ingredients into the skillet and stir to blend and to loosen the browned bits that remain.